International Affairs

 A study of the origin and escalation of American involvement in Vietnam, the domestic impact of the war within the United States and the collapse of the South Vietnamese government.

-Begins with an overview of nineteenth century Japan and stresses the twentieth century rise of Japan to the position of world power.
+Begins with the samurai revolution of the nineteenth century Japan and explores the rise of Japan to the position of world power.

 This course will provide an overview of Chinese history in the modern era (1600 to present), including the major political, cultural, social and intellectual events and trends of this period.